gabrielmaialva33/flora-music-bot/config/README.md

 ## Images/Thumbnail Vars

 - You can change images which are used in Winx Music Bot.
+- You can generate telegaph links from [@WinxTelegraphBot](http://t.me/WinxTelegraphBot) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.
 2. `PING_IMG_URL` : Image which comes on /ping command of bot.